 November 9, 2012 – From serving in Iraq to being a body double in a film directed by Jennifer Aniston and other actresses about the impact of breast cancer, U.S. Army soldier Margaret (Maggie) Smith (G’13) has had anything but a typical life.

-Smith, who is pursuing a master’s in public policy from Georgetown Public Policy Institute, is the recipient of the institute’s 2012-2013 Whittington Scholarship.
+Smith, who is pursuing a master’s in public policy, is the recipient of the 2012-2013 Whittington Scholarship.

-The scholarship is awarded each year from a fund created by the Whittington family to a second-year GPPI student who excels academically and is committed to service.
+The scholarship is awarded each year from a fund created by the Whittington family to a second-year public policy student who excels academically and is committed to service.